Hospitality Outlook: Using Data to Boost Vacation Rental Occupancy

 - Daily Rate Average

 Average Daily Rate data shows the actual price a property type was rented for, not simply the price it was listed at.
 Thus it’s a far better benchmark to use when determining your pricing.
-You may see holiday rental posted for N 80,000 per night in Lagos, Nigeria, but if statistics reveal that individuals are only willing to spend N 65,00 per night, you may want to cut your costs.
+You may see a holiday rental property posted for N 80,000 per night in Lagos, Nigeria, but if statistics reveal that individuals are only willing to spend N 65,00 per night, you may want to cut your costs.

 Pro Tip: Because the number of occupants has a significant impact on your earnings, simple solutions such as adding air mattresses or cots to a 1-bedroom apartment to accommodate more guests are a terrific way to generate extra cash.